DigitalPublishingToolkit/NN11/md/book.md

 however small, immediately puts a clear restraint on the chance of an exchange occurring.

-## 4.3 From Economies of Scale to Network Effects
+## From Economies of Scale to Network Effects

 The ubiquity of ‘free’ on the Internet is the outcome of many factors nurturing the emergence of a gift economy.
-Considering the cost of communication and reproduction is essential in order to understand the parallel rise of a firm the size of Google, the legitimate circulation of journalist articles free of charge and the illegal pirating of music and film on a vast scale.
-The concept that all these ‘free’ resources, legitimate or not, share in common, is economy of scales pushed to its limits.
+Considering the cost of communication and reproduction is essential in order to understand the parallel rise of a firm the size of Google, the legitimate circulation of journalistic articles free of charge and the illegal pirating of music and film on a vast scale.
+The concept that all these ‘free’ resources, legitimate or not, share in common is economy of scale pushed to its limits.
 This is already an overriding principle in the sphere of material production.
 The higher the quantity of goods produced, the less their unitary costs, as the marginal cost of every unit produced after the first one dwindles.
-In the case of production and editing music or film, economies of scale is very substantial but conversely, so is the costs of their materialization as books, CDs and DVDs in terms of production, storage and distribution.
+In the case of production and editing of music or film, economies of scale are very substantial but conversely so are the costs of their materialization as books, CDs and DVDs in terms of production, storage and distribution.

 The convergence between digital production and the development of the Internet has now resulted in near zero marginal cost of production.
 Once it has already been produced the cost of an additional digital copy of an article, song or film is almost nothing.
 This tendency to introduce such large economies of scale has reshaped the economy of ‘free’ by radically cutting down the distribution cost of creative works.

-## 4.4 We Are the Product
+## We Are the Product

 Our service economy is also transformed when encountering such opportunities.
 The advertising industry is the most demonstrative in